vijaylondhe/DevOps-Projects/Project-08:Continuous-Delivery-of-Java-Application-with-AWS/README.md

 - Create new branch `cd-aws`
 - `git checkout -b cd-aws`
 - Update the maven repository location in settings.xml and pom.xml files and push the code.
+- Go to the CodeArtifact service, select the repository and view connection settings
+- Copy the repository url.

 - `vi pom.xml`